radrich/richarmstrong.net/_posts/_2018-08-20-my-first-react-native-app.md

 - An oversized splash image
 - Expo includes a bunch of stuff like calendar, contacts and location service permissions.
 It’s not ideal, but I think that it pros outweigh the cons.

-{% include img.html img="img/rwd-android-permissions.jpg" alt='Expo' caption="Expo people, if you read this, please take note!" %}
+{% include img.liquid img="img/rwd-android-permissions.jpg" alt='Expo' caption="Expo people, if you read this, please take note!" %}

 Although I did it prior to starting this project, I have to mention it.
 Setting up [Android Studio](https://developer.android.com/studio/) and getting the Android simulators working wasn’t fun.
 I spent a lot of time on Google trying to figure out how to do it (maybe that’s their ploy).
 I cannot recount the things I had to do to make it work.
 I may only have one kidney now.
 But I got it to work!
 And I got [Genymotion](https://www.genymotion.com/) working too!
 But they still don’t compare to a real Android device.
 I don’t have one of those.
 Anyone willing to donate one?